|

 Multidimensions and the Multiverse

 One dimension is not enough to account for all the complexities of the universe.
-Modern theories suggest the existence of a multiverse, in which several universes could coexist with varied hidden dimensions.
+Modern theories suggest the existence of a multiverse, in which multiple universes could coexist with various hidden dimensions.
 In this context, each universe could have different physical laws, creating a complex landscape of interactions and possibilities.
 This all-encompassing theory could finally lead to the discovery of a theory of everything, a model that unifies quantum mechanics and gravity.

 Conclusion: Towards a Better Understanding of Hidden Dimensions